sassoftware/grafana-esp-plugin/README.md

 ### Prerequisites

-* SAS Event Stream Processing running in Kubernetes with User Account and Authentication (UAA), Keycloak Authentication or SAS Logon Authentication.
+* SAS Event Stream Processing running in Kubernetes with User Account and Authentication (UAA), Keycloak authentication or SAS Logon authentication.
 * A Grafana deployment with the name `grafana`, running in the same namespace as SAS Event Stream Processing.
 * It is recommended to have an Ingress for the Grafana deployment.
 * A Linux environment with kubectl installed, to run the plug-in installation script.